-You Health Office of Drinking Water at (804) 864 7500 doctor should notify the local health department if Your doctor may call the Virginia Department of he or she suspects your illness was caused by See your family physician or healthcare provider for information about the boil water notice.
-What should I do if I become sick? microorganisms in the water.

-may be more vulnerable to People with weakened immune systems, such as people with cancer undergoing from infections.
+Your Health Office of Drinking Water at (804) 864 7500 doctor should notify the local health department if Your doctor may call the Virginia Department of he or she suspects your illness was caused by See your family physician or healthcare provider. for information about the boil water notice. microorganisms in the water. may be more vulnerable to People with weakened immune systems, such as people with cancer undergoing from infections.
 These people should seek advice about drinking water from their health care of infection from microbiological contaminants are available from the Safe Drinking Water Hotline chemotherapy, organ transplant patients, people some elderly, and infants can be at greater risk providers.
-Guidelines on ways to reduce the risk with HIV/AIDS or other immune system disorders Some people (800-426-4791). contaminants.
+Guidelines on ways to reduce the risk with HIV/AIDS or other immune system disorders.
+Some people (800-426-4791). contaminants.